Clinical and Translational Core

-The Clinical and Translational Core is designed to overcome this barrier by encouraging new collaborative efforts that tear down traditional silos between basic and clinical investigators.
+The Clinical and Translational Core is designed to encourage new collaborative efforts that tear down traditional silos between basic and clinical investigators.

-The primary objective is to serve as a platform for supporting the highest quality clinical and translational research in kidney disease and associated cardiovascular disease by funded Center Investigators.
+The primary objective is to support the highest quality clinical and translational research in kidney disease and associated cardiovascular disease by funded Center Investigators.

-In addition to study populations available to investigators through their own initiatives, an important aspect of our O’Brien Center is to take full advantage of the Dallas Heart Study population, a unique resource available at UT Southwestern Medical Center at Dallas.
+In addition to study populations available to investigators through their own initiatives, an important aspect of the O’Brien Center is access to the Dallas Heart Study population, a unique resource available at UT Southwestern Medical Center.

 Our Core is designed to combine state-of-the-art comprehensive human genetics with detailed state-of-the-art phenotyping of subjects drawn from unique study samples with unprecedented minority representation (below).